CSCfi/shibboleth-idp-authn-stepup/README.md

 ####SetRequestedAuthenticationContext

 This bean is used for configuring which authentication method is sent to client SP in assertion.
 There are two maps, a specific and default map.
-If there is a mapping of Idp,Sp,Method->new Method, the specified new Method is used in assertion.
-If there is no such mapping but there is default mapping of Idp,SP, the method received from IdP is used in the new assertion.
-If there is no mappings, normal IdP logic takes place.
+If there is a mapping of Idp, Sp, Method->new Method, the specified new Method is used in assertion.
+If there is no such mapping but there is default mapping of Idp and SP, the method received from IdP is used in the new assertion.
+If there are no mappings at all, normal IdP logic takes place.

 The idea here is to allow proxy to deliver the actual used method provided by originating Idp and also to translate between incompatible SP & IdP pairs that have different understanding of methods.